develephant/coronium-core-docs/docs-src/docs/extending/index.md

 # Server Plugins

 !!! danger "Read Me"
     What follows is an advanced subject.
 In almost all cases you should use the [standard project based API](/server/modules/api/).
-A server plugin is useful if you need to access specific functionality within multiple api projects, or for creating a plugin to share with the community.
+A server plugin is useful if you need to access specific functionality within multiple api projects, or for creating a plugin that is internal to your company, or to share with the community.

 Custom built plugins can be used to extend the __Coronium Core__ server.
-These plugins become available in the __core__ namespace for use in server-side project API files.
+These plugins become available in the server-side `core` namespace for use in server-side project API files.

 Because of this, you must be careful in choosing the name of your plugin.
 If a name conflict exists, __Coronium__ will always choose the internal module.